The Label Is Small. The Compliance Risk Is Not.

 The cost is not just correction.
 Once labels are printed or products are shipped, a small wording issue becomes a logistics, compliance, and reputation problem.

 For companies entering Türkiye, label quality signals whether safety communication has been localized seriously.
-A weak Turkish label makes the product feel less controlled.
+A weak Turkish label makes the product feel less controlled, especially when it sits beside technical documentation, SDS files, and distributor-facing compliance materials.

 What Proper Turkish Chemical Label Translation Does Instead